The Inviting Home | Welcoming Guests in the Winter Season

 If you’re crafty, chicken wire can be used in a variety of ways and lit with string lights.
 Balls of chicken wire wrapped in twinkle lights add a charming glow to porch decor.
 Large-scale lanterns near the doorway can be lit with either real or battery-operated candles.
 Or get creative with lighted letters and spell out a welcome message.

 On a more practical note, you can also purchase solar-powered lights to sink into the pathway leading to the house, providing a lighted walkway from sidewalk to front door.
 If your walkway doesn’t get enough sun during winter to power solar lights, consider having landscape and border lighting installed for year-round safety and ambience.
+The Landscape lighting installation in Lansdale, PA can install the proper lightings for you.

 Once you’ve got the house in tip-top shape, added some bold color you can see from the road, and found some engaging lighting options, you can also have fun by adding props throughout your exterior— from the start of your entry path up to your front door.